 409. Siemens' Machine. - The dynamo-electric generator, invented by Siemens and Von Hefner Alteneck, usually called the Siemens' machine, is shown in Fig. 151.
-Upon a stout frame are fixed four powerful flat electromagnets, the upper pair having their N.-poles facing one another and united by arched pieces or cheeks of iron.
-The two S.-poles of the under pair are similarly united.
-In the space between the upper and lower cheeks, which is, therefore, a very intense magnetic field, lies a horizontal axis, upon which rotates an armature consisting of eight longitudinal coils, each end of each coil being connected with a commutator at the anterior end of the axis.
-This armature differs from the earlier simple longitudinal armature of Siemens only in the multiplication and arrangement of its parts, the fourfold division giving a current which is practically continuous.
-The commutator consists of a metallic tube split into eight parts, different segments being connected with each other through the separate coils of the armature.
-Against the commutator press a pair of metallic brushes or springs, as contact pieces, which touch opposite sides at points on the right and on the left, and so lead away into the circuit the current generated in the coils of the rotating armature.
-Suppose the lines-of-force in the field to run vertically downwards, 1 and the armature to rotate left-handedly, as seen in Fig. 151, then, by the rule given in Art.
-395, in all the separate wires of the coils, moving from right to left over the top, there will be currents induced in a direction from the front toward the back.
-In all the separate wires of the coils moving from left to right below the axis, the induced currents will be in a direction from the back toward the front.
-Hence, if the coils are appropriately joined to the commutator all the currents thus generated in one half of the coils will be flowing into the external circuit at one of the commutator brushes; and all the reverse currents of the other half of the coils will be flowing out of the other brush.
+Upon a stout frame are fixed four powerful flat electromagnets, the right pair having their N.-poles facing one another and united by arched pieces or cheeks of iron.
+The two S.-poles of the left pair are similarly united.
+In the space between the right and left cheeks, which is, therefore, a very intense magnetic field, lies a horizontal axis, upon which rotates an armature consisting of fifty-six separate longitudinal coils, each end of each coil being connected with a copper bar forming one segment of the collector or commutator at the anterior end of the axis.
+This armature differs from the earlier simple longitudinal armature of Siemens only in the multiplication and arrangement of its parts, the division into so many paths giving a current which is practically continuous.
+The collector, made up, as said, of copper bars or segments fixed upon a cylinder of insulating material, may be regarded as a split-tube.
+The current cannot pass from one segment to the next without traversing one of the fifty-six coils of the armature; and, as the end of one coil and the beginning of the next are both connected to the same commutator bar, there is a continuous communication round the whole armature.
+Against the commutator press a pair of metallic brushes or springs, as contact pieces, which touch opposite sides at points above and below, and so lead away into the circuit the current generated in the coils of the rotating armature.
+Suppose the lines-of-force in the field to run from right to left, and the armature to rotate left-handedly, as seen in Fig. 151, then, by the rule given in Art.
+395, in all

+1 Their direction is not exactly thus when the generator is working, as the magnetic force due to the currents in the coils, which is nearly horizontal in direction, changes the resultant magnetic force to an oblique direction across the field.
+It is for this reason that the commutator "brushes" have to be displaced with a certain angular "lead."
+A similar displacement of the brushes occurs in the Gramme and all other dynamo-electric generators, the degree of displacement to get maximum strength of current varying with the resistances in the external circuit and with the work done by the current the separate wires of the coils, moving upwards on the right, there will be currents induced in a direction from the back toward the front.
+In all the separate wires of the coils moving downwards on the left of the axis, the induced currents will be in a direction from the front toward the back.
+Hence, if the coils are joined as described to the commutator bars all the currents thus generated in one half of the coils will be flowing into the external circuit at one of the commutator brushes; and all the reverse currents of the other half of the coils will be flowing out of the other brush.
 The terminal screws connected by wires to the commutator brushes correspond to the + and - poles of a galvanic battery, the coils of the field-magnets being included in the external circuit.